 The Flow Sciences ETA 'H' enclosure is a 'downflow' style unit based upon the ETA style series.
 The units utilize a top mount fan that is inverted on the upper HEPA filter such that the air is 'pushed' down through the filter to create a clean work surface within the enclosure.
 Airflow should be setup as per the other ETA parameters above.
 In addition, the unit is tested to the IEST-RP-CC002.3: Unidirectional Flow, Clean-Air Devices recommended practice.
-All Flow Sciences ETA 'H' series enclosures are capable of achieving ISO Class 5 or better for particles 0.3 μm or larger.
+All Flow Sciences ETA 'H' series enclosures can achieve ISO Class 5 or better for particle diameters of 0.3 μm.

-Once the airflow has been established, particle counts should be taken inside the enclosure at the approximate height of the anticipated work space.
+Once the airflow has been established, particle counts should be taken inside the enclosure at the approximate height of the anticipated workspace.
 Certification of the enclosure is established by the interior cleanliness level, as determined by the ISO 14644-1 standard.
 The particle size and desired cleanliness level should be determined by the end user.